lml/commontator/README.md

 ## License

-This engine is distributed under the terms of the MIT license.
+This gem is distributed under the terms of the MIT license.
 See the MIT-LICENSE file for details.